ericliu2006/SafeWalker/README.md

 ## Citations
 - This code was assisted by ChatGPT (OpenAI, 2024) https://chat.openai.com/
-- This code is based on the YouTube tutorial "HTML CSS and Javascript Website Design Tutorial - Beginner Project Fully Responsive" by Brian Design
+- This website code is based on the YouTube tutorial "HTML CSS and Javascript Website Design Tutorial - Beginner Project Fully Responsive" by Brian Design
   Link: https://www.youtube.com/watch?v=example